 Visit Vicki’s website

-Celia Hodson is the founder of the Social Enterprise Hey Girls, which donates one menstrual product for each product bought.
+Celia Hodson is the founder of the Social Enterprise Hey Girls, which donates one menstrual product for each product bought with the aim of ending period poverty in the UK.
+Celia has been working closely with the Scottish Government and Local Authorities to advise on the roll out of free period products in schools and public buildings.
+Hey Girls recently launched an education programme to complement its work to increase access to products.
 Celia provides insight and expertise as a social enterprise founder and product manufacturer through her collaboration with the network.

 Bee Hughes is an academic and visual artist working with embodied experiences of menstruation through performative works which draw upon everyday rituals and routine and the feminist tradition of self-examination.
 Her works in poetry and sound art explore repetition and menstrual normativity encountered through online medical advice, considering how these frequently visited sites of medical authority now form part of the everyday experience of menstruation.
 Bee has presented her research and exhibited in the UK and internationally, and is in the final year of her interdisciplinary practice-led PhD ‘Performing Periods: Challenging Menstrual Normativity through Art Practice’ at Liverpool John Moores University.
 In 2018 Bee curated Periodical, an exhibition of menstrual art and UK menstrual product advertising as part of Being Human festival of the humanities, hosted at Liverpool School of Art & Design.
 She also teaches on a number of programmes covering the arts and cultural studies.
 Bee is the design and web coordinator for this project.